 A thyroid uptake and scan uses a radioactive substance and a scanning tool to test the thyroid gland.
 The scanner picks up where and how much the radioactive substance was taken up by the thyroid.
 This helps determine the structure, location, size, and activity of the gland.

 Reasons for Test

-- Determine the cause of an overactive thyroid— hyperthyroidism
+- Find cause of an overactive thyroid— hyperthyroidism

 - Test how well the thyroid is working

-- Determine if a thyroid nodule is functioning (if it is making thyroid hormone)
+- Find out if a thyroid nodule is making thyroid hormone the way it should

 What to Expect

 The care team may meet with you to talk about:

 - Any allergies you may have

 - Current medicines, herbs, and supplements that you take and whether you need to stop taking them before the test